gchq/gaffer-doc/docs/dev/remote-coding-environments.md

 local machine.

 ## GitHub Codespaces
-To use GitHub Codespaces simply open the gaffer repsoitory and click the "Code" button drop down.
-You'll see an option labeled "Open with codespaces" Click on it.
+To use GitHub Codespaces simply open the Gaffer repository, click the "Code" button drop down, and then the option labeled "Open with Codespaces".

 This will launch a Codespaces environment with all the configuration needed to contribute to Gaffer.